delta-emil/city-planner-pharaoh/README.md

 # TODO

-- improve double-bufferring: keep the buffer; use in building placement
 - on paste failing because of no space, show ghosts for a moment so user can know the problem (maybe show on key down, resolve on key up?)
     - alternative idea: have a paste button/Ctrl+V activate placing the buildings from clipboard like when dragging
-- undo/redo
 - nicer display names for buildings
 - fix farm irrigation - understand and fix the algorith; show on floodplains